-For a shiny royal scone look, however, the best way is to brush the tops of the scones with the milk and egg yolk glaze.
+For a shiny royal scone look, the best way is to brush the tops of the scones with a milk and egg yolk glaze.

 The result?
 The cheese scones have a lovely, finished shine that gives that slight crunch to the outside and split open warm, they’re soft, light and fluffy inside – ready to spread with quickly melting butter!